Fortress Learning is committed to ensuring that its marketing and advertising complies with AQF requirements.

 ASQA can be contacted regarding records here: https://www.asqa.gov.au/students/student-record

 From the moment a student enrols, Fortress Learning must put in place the resources needed to support that student through the program of study in which they have enrolled.
 As such, our costs and your fees are incurred regardless of the extent of student engagement.
-Should a student wish to withdraw after our 7-day cooling-off period the balance of course fees is required to be paid in full.
+Should a student wish to withdraw after our 7-day cooling-off period the balance of course fees is required to be paid in full no matter how far they advanced in their program.
 Students wishing to extend their enrolment duration beyond that in which they enrolled will be required to pay for that extension of time.

-Fortress Learning has a range of payment options as described in the Payment Options as per the individual course page.
+Fortress Learning has a range of flexible payment options as described below and per the individual course page.

 We invite you to contact us directly to discuss any financial hardship or request for delayed/alternate payment options.